Knochenschall/Otto/README.md

 ##### Binaries

-Grab on of the binaries (both Windows 32/64 and Mac available) from the relases section and drop it where your DAW will look for it.
+Grab one of the binaries (both Windows 32/64 and Mac available) from the [relases section](https://github.com/martinfm/Otto/releases) and drop it where your DAW will look for it.

 ##### From source code